 ©iStock.com/Karel Bock

 Crows are amazing birds who remember the kindness shown to them.
 So if you help one of these beautiful birds, put out water and food where they typically hang out, or do some other small but meaningful deed, they WILL remember.
-A fun way to attract their attention is to place a piece of silverware or a prism near some food and water, and they might just be your new best friend.
+A fun way to attract their attention is to place a piece of silverware or a prism near food and water; they might be your new best friend.

 Besides being extremely smart, they are highly adaptable animals.
 These birds didn’t always live in massive cities or have a solid understanding of suburban neighborhoods.
 They were once wild animals living on the edge of forests and civilization.
-Now, they are everywhere, and they really aren’t all that afraid of humans, like most other animals.
-Having a crow for a friend is an amazing pact with an animal that has no reason to trust humans.
+Now, they are everywhere, and they aren’t all that afraid of humans, like most other animals.
+Having a crow for a friend is a fantastic pact with an animal without reason to trust humans.

 FAQ